simoncblyth/opticks/graphics/ggeoview/enhancement/analytic_geometry.rst

 * Avoids mal-duplication.
 * allows pslice to apply to content and not the containment box (but pslicing is a low level Analytic Part debug thing, as it cannot be applied at triangulated level)

-Currently the analytic containment box is added in python by pmt-parts,

 GPmt Operation